josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🇮🇷_guys_you_are_in_a_war_remember.md

 It simply changes the standard against which your defensive posture should be judged.

-Because the correct time to remember that adversaries collect intelligence is preferably **before** discovering an unexplained information-security problem.
+Because the correct time to remember that foreign intelligence services exist is preferably **before** discovering an unexplained information-security problem.

+Iran.

+Russia.

+China.

+Potentially others.

+They do not need to be coordinating.

+They do not need to be responsible for the incident you are investigating.

+They merely need to be included in the threat model appropriate to the evidence and circumstances.

 Guys.